-2.1.3 Will not permit the use of the Community Action Suffolk Service for fraudulent or in connection with a criminal offence;
+2.1.3 Will not permit the use of the IT Services at CAS Ltd Service for fraudulent or in connection with a criminal offence;

 2.1.4 Will not host on its servers any material deemed inappropriate or which may infringe upon the rights of its members, customers or employees.

 2.1.5 Will take down any website which in its reasonable judgement contravenes this policy.